rsyslog/rsyslog/source/concepts/messageparser.rst

 The cookbook recipe for using different parsers for different devices is given as an actual in-depth example in the `$RulesetParser` configuration directive doc page.
-In short, it is acomplished by defining specific rulesets for the required parser chains, definining different listener ports for each of the devices with different format and binding these listeners to the correct ruleset (and thus parser chains).
+In short, it is accomplished by defining specific rulesets for the required parser chains, defining different listener ports for each of the devices with different format and binding these listeners to the correct ruleset (and thus parser chains).
 Using that approach, a variety of different message formats can be supported via a single rsyslog